Final Fantasy III: Versions and re-releases

 There are two distinct Final Fantasy III versions: the original 2D Famicom version, and a completely remade 3D version.

 Reception

-Upon release, Famicom Tsūshin (now Famitsu) gave the Famicom version a score of 36 out of 40, based on a panel of four reviewers giving it ratings of 9, 9, 10 and 8 out of 10.
-This made it one of their three highest-rated games of 1990, along with Dragon Quest IV and F-Zero, both of which scored 37 out of 40.
-It was also one of the magazine's six highest-rated games up until 1990, along with Dragon Quest II, Dragon Quest III and Zelda II: The Adventure of Link.
+Upon release, the four reviewers in Famicom Tsūshin (now Famitsu) with two reviewers praising the job system as fun, while one stated that it was "a bit of a hassle, but you get used to it."
+One reviewer compared the game to Dragon Quest IV (1990), stating that some parts of Final Fantasy III surpass it.

 In Famicom Tsūshin's 1990 Game of the Year awards, Final Fantasy III was voted the runner-up for the Grand Prize, with 37,101 points, behind Dragon Quest IV.
 In 2006, readers of the Japanese gaming magazine Famitsu voted the original Final Fantasy III the eighth best video game of all-time, above Dragon Quest IV.
-As of March 31, 2003, the original Famicom game had shipped 1.4 million copies in Japan.
+As of March 2003, the original Famicom game had shipped 1.4 million copies in Japan.